 But what is considered “good” technical support?
 You basically need to look at the following three factors.

 First, you need to consider how you can reach out to the support team.
-A quality web host will likely give you several options, such as live chat, a toll-free phone number, email, support tickets, social media, and forums.
+A quality web host will likely give you several options, such as live chats, a toll-free phone number, email, support tickets, social media, and web hosing forum.
 The more options you have for contacting them, the better off you’ll be.

 Second, you need to consider their support hours.
 Many web hosts currently offer 24/7 support, but this can be very misleading since it actually takes them several hours to get back to you.
 Sure, you’re able to leave them a message saying your website is down.
 But leaving a message does little good if it takes them 12 hours to respond and another 12 hours to act on your complaint.

 Third, you need to consider how their support team responds to your complaint.
 As mentioned earlier, some web hosts take forever to address their customer’s concerns.
 What further aggravates the situation are the rare instances where their “solution” fails to resolve the issue.